 Overview of the STAR Awards:

 In February 2015, NIAMS launched the Supplements to Advance Research, or STAR, awards program to provide additional support for early career-stage investigators.
 The Institute awarded the first three STAR awards in July 2015.
 Supplemental funding provided by the STAR awards allows early-established investigators who have renewed their first NIAMS-funded R01 grant to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
 The award also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
-In July 2016, the NIAMS awarded STAR supplements to five investigators.
+In July 2016, the NIAMS awarded STAR supplements to these investigators.

 2016 Awardee Profiles: